Your First 6 Months — BJJ Beginner Roadmap

 Stay Present

-Don't watch the clock — focus on the problem in front of you.
+Don't watch the clock.
 Don't explain your taps — just reset and go again.
 Don't hold your breath under pressure.
 Catch it and exhale.
+Focus on the problem in front of you.

 Stay Technical